 Eat without distractions: Make a rule in your home that there is no eating with the TV on, and no smart phones or magazines are allowed at the table.
 When we eat with distractions, we are less satisfied from meals because we barely notice, or taste, what we have taken in!

 Only wear workout clothes to workout: As Americans we are now conditioned in 2020 to wear yoga pants and Lululemon tops all day long.
 Make a rule that if you put them on, you have to exercise!

 Store “emergency snacks”: For those weeks that you didn’t food prep, days you left lunch on the counter, and meetings that last too long, emergency snacks are key!
 Here are some of my top recommendations: flax crackers w/ jar of PB & fruit preserves, plain instant oat packets, nuts, trail mixes, roasted chickpeas, unsweetened dried fruit, bars like KIT’s, Larabar, KIND, ProBar.

-Don’t eat at your desk: This is my biggest goal right now, so I know it is a hard one!
-Being away from your computer and work increases mindfulness while eating.
+Don’t eat at your desk: Being away from your computer and work increases mindfulness while eating.
 This means you’ll be more satisfied with your meal or snack, and therefore less likely to want to eat soon after.

 Stand up once an hour: Just getting up to stretch once an hour improves not only metabolism but also mental clarity and productivity.

 Walk to the farthest bathroom: Every step counts!
 If you walk further to the bathroom you get to clear your mind a little more and keep your body moving longer.